Paybacker for Business · API

 Is this the same engine that powers the Paybacker consumer app?

-Yes.
-The same statute index, entitlement reasoner, and letter generator.
-The B2B surface is a thin REST and MCP layer on top with rate limits, audit logging, and a per-tenant context.
+Yes — the same statute index, retrieval pipeline, entitlement reasoner, and letter generator.
+The B2B surface is a stable REST contract on top with bearer-token auth, monthly rate limits, audit logging, idempotency keys, and a customer portal.
+MCP is on the roadmap for Growth tier customers.

 How do you keep the statute index current?